-We also provide skills to equip pupils for the rigours of 11+ entry to London Day Schools.
 We want our pupils to enter the constantly developing world as natural enthusiasts and active, confident participants who will be an example to others.

 Visiting experts, speakers and Head’s from Senior Schools enhance the learning, whilst outings and trips enrich the classroom experiences.
 Outdoor Education, theme days, drama, public speaking, competitions, sport, music, and the host of extracurricular opportunities provide incredible personal development and discovery as well as effortless learning and enjoyment.

 Children in the EYFS setting receive an outstanding start to their school careers.
 Progress is tracked through each stage of the early learning goals and social & emotional developmental steps.